-All faculty are entered into “distribution groups” which are the main way in which the Dean/Director’s offices, as well as other key offices, will send out mass communications.
+All faculty are entered into “distribution groups” which are the primary way in which the Dean/Director’s offices, as well as other key offices, will send out mass communications.
 There are faculty and student distribution groups.
-If you do not receive communications within the first few weeks of school please contact your respective colleges Dean/Director’s office to check in with the administrative support.
+If you do not receive communications within the first few weeks of school, please contact your respective colleges Dean/Director’s office to check in with the administrative support.

 Please note that all students use Papercut and pay for printing.
-If they have questions about the process please direct them to the IT printing section of the intranet at this link (https://sites.wustl.edu/insidesfs/services/it/printing/).
+There are some few exceptions where funds are added to their accounts from class fees.
+If they have questions about the process, please direct them to the IT printing section of the intranet at this link https://sites.wustl.edu/insidesfs/it/printing/.

 For large scale plotting, you can use the Whitaker Lab however you will need to cover the expense if for personal and or research activity.
 Please contact the IT Department to facilitate the transfer of funds to your Papercut account if there is a specific account you can bill plotting to.